Nuclei - Automated Vulnerability Scanning Tool

 help

-First run against target
+First, run against the target

 nuclei -l <target-list> -t cves